• de Havilland Aircraft, Hatfield. Delivered 18-Jan-1961 to Hawarden, Chester via Liverpool Docks. First flight, 06-May-1961.

 The unit was re titled 668 Aviation Squadron on 01-Dec-1969 and was disbanded in Nov-1970.

-Accident: Sharjah, Oman.
-16-Sep-1970 .Crashed during take-off from Sharjah, Oman after the tail hit bushes and suffered Category 4 or 5 damage when starboard elevator was torn off.
+Accident: Sohar, Oman.
+16-Sep-1970 .Crashed during take-off from Sohar (about 50 miles east of Sharjah), Oman, after the tail hit bushes and suffered Category 4 or 5 damage when starboard elevator was torn off.
+Roaded back to Sharjah.
 It was returned to the UK by HS Andover XS642 and it languished at 70 Aircraft Workshops, REME, Middle Wallop, during 1970 & 1971 and then Hawker Siddeley Aircraft (HAS) at Hawarden, Chester for rebuild.
 This was abandoned and the aircraft was struck off charge on 04-Mar-1971.
-Parts were used with XP815 (crashed 09-Sep-1962) in making a virtually complete composite airframe, and later marked as XP822 with that aircrafts c/n plate.
+Parts were used with XP815 (crashed 09-Sep-1962) in making a virtually complete composite airframe, and later marked as XP822 with that aircraft's c/n plate.

 Note: Seen in a dismantled state in open (in a hedge) at Cumbernauld Airfield for several years; seen by ISM 1995.

 Note: Also stated that after Cumbernauld went to Tom Lund of Guam with Atlantic Aircraft Salvage being the brokers.
-To be checked.
+To be checked at some point.